ibm-cloud-docs/containers/storage-utilities.md

     ```
     {: pre}

 3. Retrieve a list of your PVs.
-This command returns a list of your PVs that you can then you use to determine which PVC uses the volume that you want to remove.
+This command returns a list of your PVs that you can use to determine which PVC uses the volume to remove.

     ```sh
     kubectl get pv
     ```
     {: pre}

 4. Describe the PV that uses the volume.
-If you don't know which PV uses the volume that you want to remove, you can run the `describe pv` command on each PV in your cluster.
+If you don't know which PV uses the volume to remove, you can run the `describe pv` command on each PV in your cluster.
 Note the PVC that uses the PV.

     ```sh
     kubectl describe pv <pv_name>